frc1418/de/README.md

 * Aesthetically pleasing logging

 ## Background
-[Team 1418](https://github.com/frc1418) created this script in 2018 for easily deploying code to our robot. `dep` began as a simple three-line bash script in [2018-robot](https://github.com/frc1418/2018-robot), and later swelled as we added features.
+[Team 1418](https://github.com/frc1418) created this script in 2018 for easily deploying code to our robot. `de` began as a simple three-line bash script in [2018-robot](https://github.com/frc1418/2018-robot), and later swelled as we added features.
 Eventually, we decided to spin off the tool into a separate repository such that it can continue to be used and updated across seasons, as well as be more accessible to other teams.

 The original development history (before March 7th, 2018) can be seen on the [2018-robot](https://github.com/frc1418/2018-robot/commits/master) history.

 ## Authorship & Licensing
-`dep` was created by [Erik Boesen](https://github.com/ErikBoesen) for [Team 1418](https://github.com/frc1418) is available under the [MIT License](LICENSE).
+`de` was created by [Erik Boesen](https://github.com/ErikBoesen) for [Team 1418](https://github.com/frc1418) is available under the [MIT License](LICENSE).